 So is Hereditary a family drama or a horror movie?
 "I see the film as a family drama that curdles into a nightmare," Aster said.
 "Calling something a horror film is so blanket."

 Hereditary made its Texas premiere at SXSW.
-A24 will release the film in theaters on June 8.
+The film is now playing in theaters.